rickhull/planorithm/README.md

 * Meat (Components)
 * Bun (Teardown)

-Any step (Node, really) can be recursively defined according to the hamburger model.
+Any step (*Node*, really) can be recursively defined according to the hamburger model.
-Every step is a potential hamburger that can be expanded to Setup, Components, Teardown.
+Every step is a potential hamburger that can be expanded to:
+Setup, Components, Teardown.

+### Call Mom Example

-Consider a simple task: Call Mom
+Consider a simple task: "Call Mom"

 ```
 action: Call Mom
 ```

-We have created a Node that has `action` property set to "Call Mom".
+We have created a *Node* that has `action` property set to "Call Mom".
 We haven't really expressed how to call Mom here.
 Let's explode the hamburger:

 ```
 name: Call Mom